 “These opportunities give my students a different outlook on everything.”

-Over 10,000 student trips to more than 25 Broadway productions and renowned cultural institutions: countless new memories are being created.
+Over 10,000 student trips to more than 25 Broadway productions and renowned cultural institutions result in the creation of countless new memories.
 Situation Project has made an incredible impact in a very short period of time by igniting the imaginations of students in our local communities.
 The experiences speak for themselves...

-In November 2017, seventh graders from PSMS 278 taking an elective course focused on math and its real-world connections visited Situation’s office in Midtown Manhattan.
-During their visit they heard from our Finance Manager, a Senior Media Planner, and a Creative Strategist about how they use math in their jobs every day and took a tour to see what a typical day looks like at a digital-first marketing agency.
+In November 2017, 7th graders from P.S.M.S.
+278 taking an elective course focused on math and its real-world connections visited Situation’s office in Midtown Manhattan.
+During their visit, they heard from our Finance Manager, a Senior Media Planner, and a Creative Strategist about how they use math in their jobs every day and took a tour to see what a typical day looks like at a digital-first marketing agency.

 SING FOR HOPE